wearebraid/vueformulate.com/docs/guide/inputs/file/README.md

 ### Upload results with `FormulateForm`

-When using a `FormulateForm` a successful submission will perform an upload on any files in your form which have not already been uploaded (using `upload‑behavior` set to `live`).
-The resulting upload will return the string path returned by your server.
+When using a `FormulateForm` a successful submission will perform an upload on all files in your form which have not already been uploaded (`upload‑behavior` can be set to `live` or `delayed`).
+The resulting upload will return the string path provided by your server.

 ```vue
 <template>